 Discounting can be complicated no matter the country, and factors like region-specific retailer options make international discounts even more complex.
-Here on the BookBub Partners Blog, we’ve already discussed how to discount your book in the UK and India, but there are a few differences worth noting if you’re planning to promote your book in Canada as well.
+Here on the BookBub Partners Blog, we’ve already discussed how to discount your book in the UK, but there are a few differences worth noting if you’re planning to promote your book in Canada as well.

 There are two key things to know about discounting your book in Canada:

 First, Kobo is the market leader for ebook sales in Canada.
 The majority of our Canadian subscribers use Kobo, so we would recommend including Kobo in your Canada Featured Deal.

 Second, Amazon does not allow Countdown Deals in Canada.
 This means that if you’re Amazon-exclusive, you’ll have to accept a 35% royalty rate across all regions, including the US and UK, if you want to manually discount your book to $0.99 or $1.99 and include Canada in your promotion.
 However, if you do exclusively use Amazon to sell your book in Canada, you’re missing out on a huge portion of the Canadian audience who use Kobo instead.

 While Amazon Countdown Deals only work for the US and UK, KDP Select free promotions automatically discount your book to free in all markets where you have territorial rights.
 However, KDP Select requires Amazon exclusivity for 90 days, so we don’t recommend this option for successful Canadian campaigns.

 Check out our tips below to learn how to best take advantage of a promotion in Canada.

 Step 1: Ensure you have the territorial rights to promote your book in Canada

 While many authors and publishers hold worldwide rights to their books, it’s worth confirming ownership before scheduling a promotion outside the US.
 Since many of our partners distribute directly to Amazon, we’ve outlined how to check territorial rights in the example KDP Dashboard below: